Couple checking detail before booking their flight

 But booking that far ahead doesn’t necessarily mean you’re saving money or getting the best deal.
 Plus, flight logistics like departure and arrival times often end up changing if you book further out.

-How far in advance can you book domestic flights?
+How far in advance to book a domestic flight.

 Most U.S.-based carriers allow booking cash tickets up to 11 months in advance.
 When it comes to award travel, some carriers will have different rules (more on that below).
 Here’s a list of 10 popular domestic airlines (alphabetically listed) and their usual timings: